 Easy Instant Pot Corned Beef and Cabbage

-- Rinse off your corned beef after removing it from it's package and set it on top of the potatoes (so it's like a trivet, make sure it's flat so it doesn't fall over).
+- Remove your piece of corned beef from it's package and set it on top of the potatoes (so it's like a trivet, make sure it's flat so it doesn't fall over).
 Have the fat side facing up.

-- Pour your flat beer, beef broth or water on top.
+- Pour your beer, beef broth or water on top.

 - Sprinkle corned beef seasoning packet on top of meat and close lid and steam valve.

 - Set to manual, pressure, high for 90 minutes. (timing good for a 3 lb piece)